Harris's method for non-conservative periodic semiflows and application to some non-local PDEs: Introduction

 \

-\pg{Harris's method is a contraction approach that can be used for dealing with non-homogeneous environments, as in~\cite{bansaye2020ergodic}.} Our objective is \pg{to extend this technique in order} to alleviate and streamline certain assumptions associated with the spectral approach, while also presenting more quantitative outcomes.
-We apply these modifications to two well-established models: selection mutation and growth fragmentation, thereby enhancing their applicability.
+Harris's method is a contraction approach that can be used for dealing with non-homogeneous environments, as it was successfully applied in~\cite{bansaye2020ergodic}.
+For periodic environments, compared to spectral approaches, this method allows quantifying the rate of convergence to the periodic malthusian behavior.
+The conditions required in~\cite{bansaye2020ergodic} are too much demanding for being applied to the equations we aim at studying in the present paper.
+Our objective is thus to extend these conditions, in the spirit of~\cite{bansaye2019non}, in order to deal with periodic non-local equations which are set on unbounded domains.
+More precisely, we aim at applying these modifications to two well-established models: selection-mutation and growth-fragmentation.

 With that objective in mind, we draw inspiration from and employ techniques developed in the field of probability theory.
 These techniques serve as valuable tools to achieve our intended purpose.
-We refer to \cite{bansaye2020ergodic} for the establishment of the basis of this approach for homogeneous environments.
-The first part of this paper is to obtain some abstract results of general periodic semiflows, and the second part is devoted to apply those result on the study of a non-local selection mutation and growth fragmentation equation with two different methods. \\
+We refer to \cite{cloez2020irreducibility} for the establishment of the basis of this approach for homogeneous environments.
+The first part of this paper is to obtain some abstract results of general periodic semiflows, and the second part is devoted to applying those results on the study of a non-local selection mutation and growth fragmentation equation with two different methods. \\

 \pg{Time-periodic selection-mutation equations raised interest in the last few years, and parabolic models have been considered and studied in~\cite{Carrere2020,figueroa2018long,iglesias2021selection,Lorenzi2015}.
 In these models, the mutations are approximated by a local Laplace operator.
 In contrast, we consider the non-local selection-mutation equation} \pg{which is the non-local counterpart of the model studied in~\cite{iglesias2021selection}.} This equation models the dynamics of a population which is structured by a phenotypic trait $x \in \mathbb{R}$ in a time $t \geq 0$.
 Indeed, the solution $u(t,x)$ can describe the density of traits $x$ in each time $t$ in a population, $a(t,x)$ models the balance between birth and death of traits $x$ in a time $t$ and we suppose that at each period of duration $T$ this fitness is repeated.
 The kernel $Q(y,dx)$ models the mutations through the birth of an individual with trait $x$ from one with trait $y$. \pg{The drift term accounts for a shifting environment, that can be due for instance to global warming, see \cite{Berestycki2009}.} We refer to the papers \cite{cloez2020irreducibility,CovilleHamel,CovilleLiWang} for the homogeneous case $a(t,x)=a(x)$.